Online dating: Gender

 According to a 2018 study, among American daters, male desirability increased until the age of 50; while women's desirability declined steeply after the age of 20.

-In terms of educational attainment, men's desirability only increased the more educated they were.
-For women, however, educational attainment beyond the level of a bachelor's degree actually decreased their desirability.
-The authors suggested that besides individual preferences and partner availability, this pattern may be due to the fact that by the late 2010s, women were more likely to attend and graduate from university.
-In order to estimate the desirability of a given individual, the researchers looked at the number of messages they received and the desirability of the senders.

 Developmental psychologist Michelle Drouin, who was not involved in the study, told The New York Times this finding is in accordance with theories in psychology and sociology based on biological evolution in that youth is a sign of fertility.
 She added that women with advanced degrees are often viewed as more focused on their careers than family.
 Licensed psychotherapist Stacy Kaiser told MarketWatch men typically prefer younger women because "they are more easy to impress; they are more (moldable) in terms of everything from emotional behavior to what type of restaurant to eat at," and because they tend to be "more fit, have less expectations and less baggage."
 On the other hand, women look for (financial) stability and education, attributes that come with age, said Kaiser.
 These findings regarding age and attractiveness are consistent with earlier research by the online dating services OKCupid and Zoosk.

+In terms of educational attainment, men's desirability generally increases the more educated they are, but for women the effect of education on their desirability is more mixed.
+Ong (2016) found that women's interest in men's profiles increased with the profile's education level whereas men's interest in women's was unaffected.
+According to Whyte and Torgler (2017), women are more likely to contact a potential mate with higher educational levels relative to their own, but increased age lessens their disfavor towards the less educated in the dating market, which is the opposite for men for whom it matters more the older they get.
+Bruch and Newman (2017) observed that men's desirability increased the more educated they were, but women's desirability only increased up to a bachelor's degree and decreased after that.
+Jonason and Antoon (2019) found that similarly educated was most preferred and more educated was second most preferred for both men and women.
+Neyt et al. (2019) observed that women preferred higher-educated men, having two times higher odds of liking men's profiles if they had the highest education level, but men had no such favor towards higher-educated, although they disfavored lesser-educated women's profiles.
+In a study by Egebark et al. (2021), high-educated men preferred low-educated over high-educated dating profiles as much as high-educated women preferred high-educated over low-educated profiles.